jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

-.. js:function:: FormBuilder.addCheckbox(id, name, label, checked)
+.. js:function:: FormBuilder.addCheckbox(id, name, label, checked, options)

    Add a checkbox to the form.